 Avoid lots of sun

-If you’ve decided to get out in the garden during the shutdown, be warned – hair isn’t immune to sun damage.
+With Spring just around the corner, it’ll be tempting to get out in the garden but be warned – hair isn’t immune to sun damage.
 Excessive sun exposure, with both UVA and UVB rays, can damage your hair’s proteins and degrade its pigment, leading to dryness and discolouration.
 So, when you head outside, wear a hat or sassy head scarf and keep your colour brighter for longer.

 Reach for the root touch-up